 1. Inform Product Development and Improve Your Current Offerings

 Know what people are saying about your company on Facebook.
 You can set up alerts for certain words such as “customer service,” “complaint,” “frustrated,” or “question.”
 This will help you respond to negative comments or customer service issues more quickly.

 You can also create a tab on your main Facebook page which invites customers to tell you what they think, offer suggestions or ask questions.
 This will keep your main page from being clogged up with these types of comments and give you direct feedback for your market research.

-You may be a large business with a call center or a small business where you wear the hats of both owner and customer service representative.
+You may be a large business with a call center outsourcing services or a small business where you wear the hats of both owner and customer service representative.
 Either way, Facebook can help lessen the burden of your customer service needs.

 You can create a Facebook support community such as the page created by Dell.
 This allows your customers to ask the community for support.
 They are in essence helping themselves, but your company gets some of the credit.
 Don’t be afraid to let customers talk to one another.
 You might have customers who are well-versed in your product which can help other customers to use the products more capably.
 Remember to recognize the contributions of these helpful customers.